THE FITZWEST COMMITTEE

 I think the main priority of the Forum should be to develop the Fitzwest area in such a way as to maintain its character.
 That does not mean preserving it in aspic but does mean so far as possible providing an environment where future development occurs on a human scale, good independent businesses can continue to flourish and social diversity is maintained.

-I have lived in Fitzrovia for 6 years and enjoy its unique feel and ambience that come from the eclectic architecture and the variety of businesses, restaurants and shops.
+I have lived in Fitzrovia since 2013 and enjoy its unique feel and ambience that come from the eclectic architecture and the variety of businesses, restaurants and shops.
 It also has a real neighbourhood feel with friendly and interesting people from all walks of life.
 I am keen to help preserve and develop Fitzrovia by ensuring the neighbourhood plan works for both businesses and residents.

 I am also very concerned about pollution, rubbish collection and greening as it seems to me that we have a beautiful neighbourhood that needs to be looked after both for us and for future generations.

-I have lived in Fitzrovia for 6 years relocating from Marylebone in 2013.
+I have lived in Fitzrovia since relocating from Marylebone in 2013.

 As a resident who is passionate about our beautiful and unique neighbourhood, I am keen to help shape the future development of Fitzrovia, focusing on environmental developments (greening), new initiatives for cutting pollution, and maintaining the healthy balance between residential and commercial coexistence.